 What are the cash loan alternatives to Wonga?

-- Other payday lenders – Wonga is just one of many lenders offering payday loans.
+- Compare other payday lenders – Wonga is just one of many lenders offering payday loans.
 If this is the type of finance you’re looking for you still have plenty of choice.
 It’s important to ensure that you can afford the repayments on a payday loan as the interest can be high – shop around to find the best interest rates for your loan.

 - Instalment loans – there are plenty of other credit options if you’re looking for small unsecured loans – you can borrow as little as £100 or as much as £25,000 with personal loans with repayment terms that are flexible.